 After we went over basic NFT drops in our last article, we will now come back to the PFP drops briefly mentioned therein.
-PFP (profile picture) drops were developed to give creators an easy way to mint and sell PFPs or PFP-like NFTs — Images that consist of a random selection from pools of image layers.
+PFP (profile picture) drops were developed to give creators an easy way to mint and sell PFPs or PFP-like NFTs — typically images generated from multiple layers based on traits of the NFT.
 Check out some collections from our PFP collections page for some examples.

 Note: If you’re interested in creating a PFP drop, but you’ve never created a drop on NFTHive before, we recommend that you check out our basic drops article first, as it covers a lot of the fundamentals that apply to both basic as well as PFP drops - these fundamentals will not be covered again in this article.

-The first (and new) field is the attributes field.
+The first new field is the attributes field.
 This is the heart and soul of the drop.
 This is where you can upload image layers and define their order.
-Take this VBot for example.
-(Although it wasn’t created using the PFP drop creator, it’s a good illustration of what layers and attributes are about)
+Take WAX Ape for example:

 The image associated with the NFT doesn’t just exist on its own, the metadata which defines how the image is constructed is part of the NFT as well.
-Going forward we’ll refer to the traits (body, armor, head, … ) as attributes and their characteristics (White, None, Antenna, ….) as values.
+Going forward we’ll refer to the traits (Backdrop, Headwear, Fur Pattern, … ) as attributes and their characteristics (Sky Blue, Baseball Cap WAX, Cheetah, ….) as values.
 This is what we’re setting up in the attribute editor.

 You have two options here.
 “Add Attribute” adds a new attribute to the NFT.
-Using the example above, that would correspond to “body”, “head”, “background”, etc. The “Save” and “Load” buttons allow you to save your progress locally, in a file.
+Using the example above, that would correspond to “Backdrop”, “Headwear”, “Fur Pattern”, etc. The “Save” and “Load” buttons allow you to save your progress locally, in a file.
 These will not write to or read from the blockchain.
 We added this feature as we realized that adding potentially hundreds of layers can still be time-consuming and not be done within a single session.
 You can save your progress at any time and come back later.

 Immediately some changes become visible: A preview of the (still empty) layers appears at the top, we are informed that this is “A valid combination according to the rules” (more on that in a bit) and the new attribute appeared with some further options.

 What stands out immediately is the ‘Chance’ value of 0, which is flagged as “invalid”.
 As we were informed on the Popup before, new Attributes are being initialized with a special “none” value.
 This represents a completely empty layer.
-In some PFPs or just in certain attributes this makes sense (the VBot above for example has no armor), in our case, we definitely want to have a layer here.
+In some PFPs or just in certain attributes this makes sense (the WAX Apes for example, might have no Headwear), but in our case, we definitely want to have a layer here.
 There are two ways to achieve this: Either click on the yellow “none” value to update it or click on “Add Value…”.
 If we instead would have wanted to keep the “none” value, we would have needed to give it a valid “Chance” value (more on Chances further below).
 For now, let’s click on “Add Value…”

-All we have to do here is to give the layer a descriptive name (in this case “default”, as it will be the only one available) and upload an image (or provide an IPFS hash).
+All we have to do here is to give the layer a descriptive name (in this case “Olive” for the color) and upload an image (or provide an IPFS hash).
 Clicking the Button right to the Upload button will open a preview of the uploaded file in a new tab, so you can double-check if you uploaded the correct one.
 We will ignore the “Advanced — Multi-Layer Attributes” section for now.
 Clicking “Add Value” will update the attributes.

 Apart from the preview, the “Chance” value has been updated to the valid value of “1”.
 It is now guaranteed that this layer will appear on all NFTs.

-We will now add three new attributes “eyes”, “mouth”, and “hat”, and add some values.
+We will now add three new attributes “Fur Color”, “Fur Pattern”, and “Base”, and add some values.